-Monica Sah specialising in financial markets law and regulation.
+Monica Sah specialises in financial markets law and regulation.

 Career and qualifications